 We operate a Members' Allowances Scheme and each member (councillor) receives a basic allowance.
 The scheme also includes special responsibility allowances paid for particular duties.

 Expenses are only reimbursed where incurred on “approved duties” and relate to travel, subsistence and dependent carers’ costs.

 Councillors' allowances are published on a monthly basis and you can download and view them below.

 We appoint councillors to serve on joint bodies and several of those bodies also pay allowances to their members.

-The South Yorkshire Fire and Rescue Authority operates its own Members' Allowances Scheme.
+The South Yorkshire Fire and Rescue Authority and the South Yorkshire Pensions Authority operate their own Members' Allowances Schemes.

 Members of the South Yorkshire Police and Crime Panel receive an allowance of £920 per annum, paid by the host authority (Rotherham Metropolitan Borough Council).

 Prior to 1 April each year, we have to agree a members’ allowances scheme for the forthcoming financial year.